 - Pork butt is a relatively inexpensive cut of meat (especially when you can get it on sale).
 The price makes it great for feeding a crowd but still making something over-the-top delicious.

-- Leftover pork carnitas are BOMB.
-And they freeze beautifully.
+- Leftover pork carnitas are just as delicious, plus they freeze beautifully.
 So you can do the work once and make the tastyness last!

-Pork butt: The best cut of meat for making carnitas is a boneless or bone-in pork butt.
-This cut of meat gets super tender when cooked on a low heat for a long time.
-The boneless is faster and easier to cut, but either will make equally flavorful, juicy pulled pork.
-These roasts come in a variety of sizes, so feel free to 1.5 or double the recipe if all you can find is a larger size.
+- Pork butt: The best cut of meat for making pork carnitas is a well-marbled boneless or bone-in pork butt.
+It gets super tender when cooked on a low heat for a long time.
+The boneless is faster and easier to cut, but either is fine.
+They come in a variety of sizes, so feel free to 1.5 or double the recipe if all you can find is a larger size.

-- Cook in the oven: Once simmering, cover pot with lid and transfer to the oven.
-Cook for 2-3 hours, or until the meat is tender and falls apart when prodded with a fork.
+- Cook in the oven: Once simmering, cover pot with lid and cook in oven for 2-3.5 hours, or until the meat is tender and falls apart when prodded with a fork.
 At the 1 hour mark remove the pot from the oven and flip the pieces of meat, bringing the pieces from the bottom to the top and vice versa.

-- Reduce the sauce: Once tender, remove the meat from the pot and onto a cutting board.
-Discard the bay leaves.
-Then place the pot with the remaining juices on the stove over medium-high heat.
-Bring to a rapid simmer and cook, stirring often, until the sauce is thickened, syrupy, and a rubber spatula leaves a trail when dragged across the bottom of the pot (about 15-25 minutes).
+- Reduce the sauce: Once tender, remove the meat and bay leaves from the pot with a slotted spoon.
+Cook the remaining cooking liquid on the stove over medium-high heat at a rapid simmer, stirring often, until the sauce is thickened and a rubber spatula leaves a trail when dragged across the bottom of the pot (about 20-25 minutes).
 You should have about 1 cup of liquid remaining.

 - Shred the meat: While the sauce is reducing, use two forks to shred each chunk into 3 pieces (2 pieces if the chunk is small).